 - and KATE TOUGH (likewise, memorable and hilarious reading regarding Brexit // Angels)

-A brilliant evening, thanks to Tapsalteerie, and The Scottish Poetry Library, which I like very much.
+A brilliant evening, thanks to Tapsalteerie, and The Scottish Poetry Library.